localeops/localeops/README.md

 # LocaleOps

+> **Looking for Early Adopters!** We're searching for teams who want to streamline their translation workflow.
+If you're interested, we're happy to help you set it up.
+[Start a discussion](https://github.com/localeops/localeops/discussions) or reach out!

 LocaleOps is a Git-native utility for managing translations directly inside your codebase.
 It sits between your locale files and your translation provider - human translators, agencies, or AI.

 LocaleOps is **not** a translation platform.
-It doesn’t store your strings in a proprietary database or force you into a web UI.
+It doesn't store your strings in a proprietary database or force you into a web UI.
 Instead, it makes your existing workflow - **Git, pull requests, CI, automation** - work naturally for translations.

 ## Why LocaleOps Exists